sjswuitchik/summerREU2020/week2/week2_outline.md

 `samtools stats infile.bam`

 Check your ouput from the `stats` command (hint: use `less` or `head`) to make sure it worked.
-If you're interested in what the stats are, a description of the output sections are listed [here](http://www.htslib.org/doc/samtools-stats.html)
+If you're interested in what the stats are, a description of the output sections are listed [here](http://www.htslib.org/doc/samtools-stats.html).
+But this is pretty overkill so let's use a little trick to just get a summary.

+`samtools stats infile.bam | grep ^SN | cut -f 2-`

 ## Step 2: Clean up the SAMs and convert to BAMs